Spain lowers price cap on COVID-19 masks to 62 cents

 There is no price cap on reusable masks made out of fabric.

-Reporting by Belen Carreño, Inti Landauro and Michael Gore; Editing by Ingrid Melander and Susan Fenton
+Reporting by Belen Carreño, Inti Landauro and Jesús Aguado; Editing by Ingrid Melander and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.